shivammathur/homebrew-extensions/README.md

 ## Debugging

-- Make sure you ran `brew update` before installing PHP.
+- Make sure you ran `brew update` before installing a PHP extension.

 - Run `brew doctor` and fix the warnings it reports.